Megan is a writer and mom of two. She enjoys cooking, running, and gardening.

 Companion Plants for Landscaping

-These shrubs are quite tall, and work well either as stand-alone feature shrubs or as a back-of-the-border plant.
+These shrubs are quite tall, and they work well either as stand-alone feature shrubs or as a back-of-the-border plant.
 Plant a low-lying groundcover like wintercreeper in front of them.
 Plants with purple foliage, such as coral bells, also contrast nicely with the color of Strawberry Vanilla Hydrangea.
 Fall blooming plants like sedum ‘Autumn Joy’ look pretty in front of this bush.

-Tips for Landscaping with Vanilla Strawberry Hydrangea
+Tips for Landscaping With Vanilla Strawberry Hydrangea

 Overwintering a Vanilla Strawberry Hydrangea

 Hydrangeas are typically deciduous, so they lose their leaves during the winter and are reduced to twigs while dormant.
 They will begin to grow once the ground warms up a bit in mid-spring.

 A little extra care in the fall can make a huge difference in how your plant will fare next spring.
 Don’t prune in the fall, especially if it was just planted that season.
 The bare twigs may not be especially attractive or add any winter interest, but they will protect the roots somewhat from the wind and cold.

 Once the first frost comes, cover the bush’s base with a six-inch layer of organic mulch to offer extra protection from the cold.
 When the weather begins to warm up, remove the mulch around the base.
 Also, you can wrap chicken wire around the base of the plant and fill it with dried leaves for extra protection, or use a rose cone around the plant.